Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach

 \long \symbolfootnote[#1]#2{\begingroup \thefootnote{\fnsymbol{footnote}}\footnote[#1]{#2}\endgroup}

-\symbolfootnote[0]{ Jonathan Scarlett is with the Department of Computer Science \& Department of Mathematics, National University of Singapore (e-mail: scarlett@comp.nus.edu.sg).} \symbolfootnote[0]{ Oliver Johnson is with the School of Mathematics, University of Bristol, UK (e-mail: maotj@bristol.ac.uk).}
+\symbolfootnote[0]{ Jonathan Scarlett is with the Department of Computer Science, National University of Singapore, Singapore, and also with the Department of Mathematics, National University of Singapore, Singapore (e-mail: scarlett@comp.nus.edu.sg).} \symbolfootnote[0]{ Oliver Johnson is with the School of Mathematics, University of Bristol, UK (e-mail: maotj@bristol.ac.uk).} \symbolfootnote[0]{ Copyright (c) 2021 IEEE.
+Personal use of this material is permitted.
+However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org.}